Natural nootropics. Backed by science.

 All natural nootropic supplements have value when taken on their own, but most are more effective, potent, and lasting when taken in combination with other nootropics.

-Many supplement companies sell preformulated nootropic supplements, such as the highly regarded Alpha Brain by Onnit Labs, which are also a good start but creating your own stack, custom-tailored to your own needs and goals, gives you the ability to fine-tune the stack components and dosages.
+Many supplement companies sell preformulated nootropic supplements, such as the highly recommended Mind Lab Pro by Opti-Nutra, which can also be an excellent start, but creating your own stack, custom-tailored to your own needs and goals, gives you the ability to fine-tune the stack components and dosages.
+If you want to learn more about our favorite preformulated nootropic, read our Mind Lab Pro review for a detailed overview.

 If you’re new to nootropics or simply new to stacking, figuring out where to start can be quite a challenge.
-The sheer volume of potential stackables can seem overwhelming, and determining what works best with which could involve a lot of research.
+The sheer volume of potential stackables can be overwhelming, and determining what works best with what could involve a lot of research.

 Here’s an excellent all-natural nootropic stack that is designed as a brain booster, mood lifter, and memory enhancer.